aylab/sensitivity-analysis/README.md

 2. parsing the simulation output files, i.e. the oscillation features of the zebrafish somitogenesis deterministic simulations,
 3. For every simualaiton parameter, plotting the simulation output value at successive perturbations of the parameter -- each output value is plotted as the perturbed value divided by the output vale of the nominal (unperturbed) parameter set.

-These plots display the ratio between an simulation output value at a perturbed parameter value
+These plots display the ratio between an simulation output value at a perturbed parameter value.

 *****************************
 **3.2: Command-line arguments**

 The following arguments may be passed in a command-line call to the python script.
 Some of them are the same as for sensitivity, but most are distinct.

-	-n, --nominal-file     [filename]:The file to use for getting nominal parameter sets, default=../sensitivity-analysis/nominal.params.
+	-n, --nominal-file     [filename]:The file to use for getting nominal parameter sets, default=~/sensitivity-analysis/sens/sensitivity-analysis/sensitivity-analysis/nominal.params.

 	-d, --dir              [filename]:The directory to put all plots in, default ="all-sensitivities"